 From there you can get 6C, 8C, 12C, or 16C, as you start getting more cores the clock frequency starts to go down so you don’t want to go overboard unless you really do need to use those cores.
 Also, consider that you may prefer to get two or three smaller boards to allow failover instead of one powerful server.

 What Do I Run On My Server Under My Desk?

 - VMware + FreeNAS All In One ZFS Server

-I’m pretty happy with the build and despite it’s small size it can house a lot of computational power.
-8 cores (16 threads) and up to 128GB!), and with 6TB drives in RAID-Z (RAID-5) I have 18TB of usable data (more with ZFS compression).
+I’m pretty happy with the build, I really like how much power you can get into a microserver these days.
+My build has 8 cores (16 threads) and up to 128GB!), and with 6TB drives in RAID-Z (RAID-5) I have 18TB of usable data (more with ZFS compression).
 With VMware and ZFS you could run a small datacenter from a box under your desk.